JeikWazTaken/android_device_vernee_k11tc_a/README.md

-Copyright 2016 - The CyanogenMod Project
+Copyright 2016 - The LineageOS Project

-Device configuration for Ulefone Future (k11ta_a)
+Device configuration for Vernee Mars (k11tc_a)
 =====================================

 Basic   | Spec Sheet